 Sing Out Bristol is the South-West’s award-winning Lesbian, Gay, Bisexual and Transgender Community Choir.
 After our initial incarnation, the short-lived Bristol Gay Chorus, began (and ended) back in 2007, a few determined singers started to meet in each others' homes.
 By 2008 this small group had grown to the point where we needed a dedicated rehearsal space, and we found a home at Jubilee Hall in Bedminster.
 Soon after, we adopted our Constitution, held our first AGM, and the decision was made to call ourselves Sing Out Bristol.

 Put simply, we enjoy singing and want to do it in a space where our orientation and/or gender isn't an issue.
 Although we're definitely a performance choir, there's no pressure on members to perform, some just come along to rehearsals to sing and have a chat with friends.
-Anyone choosing to perform, however, will be treated to some of the best stages the area has to offer.
+Anyone choosing to perform, however, will be treated to some of the best stages the area (and beyond) has to offer.

 As well as our regular Bristol Pride appearances, we've perfomed at various other Prides in the South-West and our annual Bristol concerts have taken place in such venues as The Victoria Rooms, Anson Rooms, Redgrave Theatre and more recently St George's.

 We've also taken part in shows in The Bristol Hippodrome, Bristol Old Vic and The Beacon (formerly Colston Hall) as well as various night clubs and smaller venues and open air spots around Bristol.
 We've even performed on The Matthew whilst sailing along The Avon, in a living room on TV for an episode of 'Come Dine With Me', inside Southmead Hospital and at two prisons in the area as part of our outreach work.